 — Brian Sims (@BrianSimsPA) November 7, 2018

-Malcolm Kenyatta has become the first African-American gay man elected to statewide office in Pennsylvania, winning the 181st District.
+Malcolm Kenyatta has become the first African-American gay man elected to a state office in Pennsylvania, winning the 181st District.
 He is the second openly gay person elected to the state’s House, joining Rep. Brian Sims, who represents the 182nd district, and who won re-election last night.

 Kenyatta told News One his win was also “a victory for all those who believe we should raise wages, send our kids to fully funded schools, and keep seniors in their homes.”